How to Get More Google Business Reviews

 Please note that you must follow Google’s guidelines when soliciting reviews.
 This means you should not offer any rewards and should ask your customers equally – whether they seem to have had a positive or negative experience.

-Here are some more phrases you can incorporate into your content to get more Google reviews:
+Here are some more phrases you can incorporate into your content to get more Google customer reviews:

 • Reviews on Google help us to help more people like you.
 When you have a minute, please share your feedback about our business!